Here’s How Telemarketers Keep Getting Your Number

 - Your phone number is on your checks.

 - You call a business, and they have caller I.D. (which, you should assume they do).

 Essentially anyone who has a phone number can get telemarketing calls

 That’s because robocallers aren’t even humans, they’re machines programmed to dial random phone numbers—even unlisted phone numbers.
 Although robocalling is an illegal form of telemarketing, scofflaws will scoff laws (until they get caught, which, we’re happy to tell you does happen) and robocalling isn’t illegal by political candidates and charities.
-Learn about the company that is working to stop those robocalls for good.
+Next, learn tech hacks that allow you to stop spam calls for good.